 To be honest, this is a difficult question to answer, as each addiction is unique to the person experiencing it.
 In a general sense, if you are addicted to games or your children are, you have to determine what you gain from the addiction.
 While simulation and immersion are important, there are needs behind driving the addiction.
 Social interaction is often needed, as many people are lonely in real life and have turned to the Internet to fill the void.
 Social anxiety is often present as many do not know how to communicate well with others in real life.
 Depression often exists where gaming and the Internet are coping skills to distract from the feelings of depression.

 Finding a therapist to help you with this will significantly improve your chances of beating the addiction.
 A therapist can help you determine what you are missing in your life and help you deal with problems you have that influence your addiction.
 Therapy, however, is not an easy or quick solution.
-Therapy will take months, possibly years, to be dealt with.
+Therapy will take months, possibly years, to address.
 A good therapist can help you create a plan to fight your addiction.

 In Conclusion